Amina Claudine Myers

 *Amina Claudine Myers was born on this date in 1942.
 She is a Black jazz pianist, organist, vocalist, composer, and arranger.

-Born in Blackwell, Arkansas, Myers was brought up largely by her great-aunt, a schoolteacher, and her great-uncle, a carpenter by trade who played the clarinet, piano, and flute.
-She took piano lessons around the age of four, and when she was seven, her family moved to Roosevelt, Texas, a black community outside Dallas.
+Born in Blackwell, Arkansas, Myers was brought up mainly by her great-aunt, a schoolteacher, and her great-uncle, a carpenter by trade who played the clarinet, piano, and flute.
+She took piano lessons around the age of four, and when she was seven, her family moved to Roosevelt, Texas, a Black community outside Dallas.
 Myers took piano and violin lessons.
 She began to learn some European classical music at high school, but this was interrupted when she and the family moved back to Blackwell.

 Her first serious work was “I Dream,” a set of songs for choir and band.
 In the late 1960s, Myers added "Amina" to her name.
 She was one of the performers at the Association for the Advancement of Creative Musicians' second concert.